 - 1. Objective and professional comments. - 2.
 Detailed comments on the merits or otherwise of the application with respect to the assessment criteria. - 3.
 Sufficient information to allow applicants to provide a rejoinder addressing assessor comments about the application, and to allow non-disciplinary expert General Assessors to evaluate the merit of the application (1 or 2 sentences is not sufficient, a clear explanation of why it is excellent or why the assessor considers there is an issue with the project is required.) - 4.
 Comments that align closely with scores-for example, an 'A' score should not be submitted if an application is assessed as being of limited merit against a criterion.
 If a 'D' score is given, then suitable constructive criticisms and comments justifying the score are required.
 It is important to remember that applicants only see the comments at the rejoinder stage and the SAC will see both comments and scores.
-It is essential that your scores and comments are fit for purpose and provide appropriate information for the person using them. - 5.
-Comments that are fair, meaningful and balanced, addressing only issues relevant to the application in terms of the assessment criteria.
-Comments should provide a sound, comprehensive account of, and justification for, views about the application, while respecting the care with which applications have been prepared. - 6.
+It is essential that your scores and comments are fit for purpose and provide appropriate information for the person using them. - Comments that are fair, meaningful and balanced, addressing issues within the application that are relevant for the assessment criteria.
+Comments should provide a justified, sound and comprehensive account assessment of the application, while respecting the care with which applications have been prepared. - 6.
 Comments that are free from platitudes, exaggeration or understatement. - 7.
 Timely submission via RMS as early as possible is appreciated, and by the ARC deadline is required.